skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the story.
 I think the story speaks for itself for those not clouded by the curse."

-Eomier asks, "This curse... thing.
+Eomier asks, "This curse… thing.
 With the mountain.
 Why do you believe it, when nobody else does?"

 "It's pure conjecture, but I would guess that it's because I've never